5T33Z0/Clover-Crate/Kernel_And_Kext_Patches/README.md

 &rarr; See [**Quirks**](https://github.com/5T33Z0/Clover-Crate/tree/main/Quirks) Section

 ### FakeCPUID
 Assigns a different Device-ID to the used CPU.
 Useful when trying to run an older version of macOS with a newer CPU which isn't supported.
 For example, if you are trying to run macOS High Sierra or Mojave with a Comet Lake CPU which is not supported before macOS 10.15.
-Instead, you can used the Device-ID a Coffee Lake CPU, to make macOS accept it.
+Instead, you can use the Device-ID a Coffee Lake CPU, to make macOS accept it.

 ### EightApple
 On some systems, the progress bar break down into 8 apples during boot.
 No confirmation yet if the patch works.
 Added in r5119.